 Select Multiple Records

-Hold down Shift and toggle up or down with the arrow key to highlight adjacent customers you want to combine with the first customer selected.
+Hold the Shift key and toggle up or down with the arrow key to highlight adjacent customers you want to combine with the first customer selected.

 A pop-up window will appear with the record(s) you selected.

 Drag and drop any additional customers you want to combine into the pop-up window.

 Drag and drop customers to rearrange their order as necessary.

 The first customer (labeled surviving customer and highlighted in green) will be the surviving customer.

 Click Combine when ready.